 Knowing that these fish are hungry and eager to pack on weight before heading upriver, guide Jeff Onley of Elizabeth City, N.C., employs a variety of techniques, ranging from sight-fishing and vertical-jigging, casting to structure and trolling to fill his clients’ limits.

 According to Onley, who runs Albemarle Fishing Charters, the recipe for success is knowing when and where to use each tactic.
-Since mornings and evenings are typically the times when the wind is low and the water surface is glassy, they are most conducive for spotting schools of stripers feeding on the surface, likely under birds.
+Mornings and evenings are typically the times when the wind is low and the water surface is glassy.
+So they are most conducive for spotting schools of stripers feeding on the surface, likely under birds.
 Under these circumstances, an angler should cruise the mouths of the sound’s tributaries — the Pasquotank, Perquimans, Little, North or outside mouth of the Roanoke River — to find birds dive bombing the baitfish left behind.

-“I try to see which way the school is moving,” said Onley (252-333-6524), “then I pull up in front of them and just let them go through me.
-I drop the lures down to the bottom and jig them vertically, keeping it near the bottom.
+“I try to see which way the school is moving.” said Onley (252-333-6524), “Then I pull up in front of them and just let them go through me.
+Next, I drop the lures down to the bottom and jig them vertically, keeping it near the bottom.
 I use a ¾-ounce Hopkins spoon or Gator spoon.
-I also use an Uncle Jessie’s Lure; it’s a silver lure with two blades and a hook.
-You can cast lures like Rat-L-Traps and try to catch them on top, but the bigger fish seem to be near the bottom.”
+And I also use an Uncle Jessie’s Lure.
+It’s a silver lure with two blades and a hook.
+You can cast lures like Rat-L-Traps and try to catch them on top.
+But the bigger fish seem to be near the bottom.”